Curried Root Vegetable Soup

 - Add the vegetables and cook for a few minutes whilst stirring to coat in the spices.

-- Add the stock and freshly ground pepper.
+Add the stock, salt and pepper.